ebenmichael/genomics_project/README.md

 pt_fit.fit(dat)
 ```

-This uses Python 3.4, and requires NumPy, SciPy, and Scikit-Learn.

 ```tester.py``` takes in 2 command line variables, the name of the file to write to and the number of trials to run.
 Usage:```python tester.py filename n_trials```